Ask a COVID-19 Question

 For departing passengers with cancelled flights, travelers should check carrier schedules for the latest updates and work directly with the carrier or travel agent to arrange or reschedule travel.

-- The U.S. Embassy in Budapest is currently offering limited appointments for some American Citizens services, to include passports and Consular Reports of Birth Abroad.
+- The U.S. Embassy in Budapest offers appointments for some American Citizens services, to include passports and Consular Reports of Birth Abroad.
 Please refer to our U.S. Citizen Services page (https://hu.usembassy.gov/u-s-citizen-services/) for an appointment.
-Passport processing in the United States remains slow.
 In case you need to travel to the U.S. in the next seven days please come to the Embassy to submit an application for an emergency passport.
 Official hours for emergency passport applications: Monday – Friday 8:30 am – 9:30 am.
 No appointment is necessary.
 Visa applicants with interview appointments scheduled in the next 30 days should refer to the following website for more information: http://cdn.ustraveldocs.com/hu/.

 As of July 15, 2020, the Government of Hungary introduces entry restrictions.
 Countries are classified into “red”, “yellow” and “green” categories, based on the severity of the COVID situation in each.